xrettle/WFGY/TensionUniverse/BlackHole/Q043_origin_of_cosmic_inflation.md

 M_reg = M \ S_sing
 ```

 All statements about Tension_INFL, DeltaS_IC, DeltaS_INFL, and DeltaS_DATA are made only for states in `M_reg`.
-Any attempt to evaluate these observables on states in `S_sing` is treated as “out of domain” and does not count as evidence for or against inflation, nor for or against any specific TU encoding.
+Any attempt to evaluate these observables on states in `S_sing` is treated as “out of domain” and does not count as evidence for or against inflation or any specific mechanism.

-### 3.5 Invariants and effective constraints
+### 3.6 Invariants and effective constraints

 We define two simple invariants on `M_reg` that summarize key aspects of the inflationary story.